symfony/symfony-docs/cookbook/form/create_form_type_extension.rst

 :doc:`Creating Custom Field Types</cookbook/form/create_custom_field_type>`
 cookbook article.

-Registering your Field Type Extension as a Service
+Registering your Form Type Extension as a Service
 --------------------------------------------------

 The next step is to make Symfony aware of your extension.
 All you